pingcap/docs/v3.1/reference/tools/data-migration/glossary.md

 ### Black & white table list

-Black & white table list is the feature that is used to filter or only replicate all operations of some databases or some tables.
+Black & white table list is the feature that filters or only replicates all operations of some databases or some tables.
 Refer to [black & white table lists](/v3.1/reference/tools/data-migration/overview.md#black-and-white-lists-replication-at-the-schema-and-table-levels) for details.
 This feature is similar to [MySQL Replication Filtering](https://dev.mysql.com/doc/refman/5.6/en/replication-rules.html) and [MariaDB Replication Filters](https://mariadb.com/kb/en/library/replication-filters/).

 ## C